-It is expected that ACCSE will be self-sustaining with ongoing operations funded through student course fees and fee‑for‑service income, including from Australian Government agencies and other external sources.
+It is expected that ACCSE will be self-sustaining with ongoing operations funded through student course fees and fee-for-service income, including from Government agencies and other external sources.

 The following 28 projects were successful in receiving National Priorities Pool funding in 2016.
 For further information about these projects, please contact the relevant universities directly.

 The (HERP) scheme supports activities to foster understanding of the importance of, and/or promote research and scholarship in, science, social science or humanities in Australia.
 The HERP scheme is established under the Higher Education Support Act 2003.

-The Australian Government promotes and supports the enhancement of learning and teaching in eligible higher education institutions through the Promotion of Excellence in Learning and Teaching in Higher Education (PELTHE) program and Enhancing the Training of Mathematics and Science Teachers Program.
+The Australian Government promotes and supports the enhancement of learning and teaching in eligible higher education institutions through the Australian Awards for University Teaching and Enhancing the Training of Mathematics and Science Teachers Program.
 From 2018 the Australian Awards for University teaching will be led by Universities Australia.

 The Australian Government is providing $2 million over four years from 2016 to 2020 to the Australian Mathematical Sciences Institute (AMSI) for its new national project: Securing Australia’s Mathematical Workforce.